buttermilk

 Best Substitutes for Buttermilk

-Although buttermilk became a byproduct of creating butter historically, current buttermilk is made by including lactic acid micro organism to take advantage of, which ferments it.
+Although buttermilk has become a byproduct of creating butter historically, current buttermilk is made by including lactic acid microorganisms to take advantage of, which ferments it.

 muffins